Georgia Viaduct: Traffic flow

 Viaduct's westbound exit point from Beatty St.

 The viaduct's eastbound traffic is fed from Georgia Street and leads vehicles to Prior Street and Main Street.
 The viaduct's westbound lanes—often referred to as Dunsmuir Viaduct because they connect to Dunsmuir Street—pass to the north of Rogers Arena.
 The westbound traffic comes from Prior Street and Main Street, and carries vehicles and pedestrians to Dunsmuir Street, downtown which feeds into Melville Street and eventually Pender Street.

 Deadpool filming

 On April 5, 2015, the viaduct was closed for two weeks to allow filming of the movie Deadpool, which was released on February 12, 2016.

 Demolition

 On October 27, 2015, Vancouver City Council voted to demolish the twin viaducts.
-A new six-lane road configuration that merges Expo and Pacific boulevards is in the planning stages.
+A new six-lane road configuration that merges Expo and Pacific boulevards was in the planning stage.

+By 2025, the demolition had been delayed indefinitely.
+There were no plans to redevelop the area until after the 2026 FIFA World Cup.